osrsbox/osrsbox.github.io/projects/osrsbox-db/index.md

 - The amazing open source [RuneLite](https://runelite.net/) client which was used to create a custom plugin to dump item data and item icons from the OSRS cache
 - The fantastic community driven [OSRS Wiki](https://oldschool.runescape.wiki/) which was used to augment the item data from the OSRS cache

-## Project Feedback and Contribution
+## Project Feedback

-I would thoroughly appreciate any feedback regarding the OSRSBox database project, especially problems with the inaccuracies of the data provided in the database.
-So if encounter any issue, could you please let me know.
+I would thoroughly appreciate any feedback regarding the osrsbox-db project, especially problems with the inaccuracies of the data provided.
+So if you notice any problem with the accuracy of item property data, could you please let me know.
 The same goes for any discovered bugs, or if you have a specific feature request.
 The best method is to [open a new Github issue](https://github.com/osrsbox/osrsbox-db/issues) in the project repository.

+## Project Contribution

-In addition, please feel free to submit a pull request if you have code that you wish to contribute - I would thoroughly appreciate the helping hand.
+This project would thoroughly benefit from contribution from additional developers.
+Please feel free to submit a pull request if you have code that you wish to contribute - I would thoroughly appreciate the helping hand.
 For any code contributions, the best method is to [open a new GitHub pull request](https://github.com/osrsbox/osrsbox-db/pulls) in the project repository.

-This project has started to be used by other developers of Old School RuneScape fan websites - which is great!
-Also, a special thanks to the following GitHub users who have already contributed to the project:

-- @nwalsh1995: Helping with general code review, continuous integration, unit tests and project packaging.
-- @jburleigh1: Helped identify issues with some equipable items which led to implementation of infobox versioning support when extracting data from the OSRS Wiki.
-- @sheymyster: Heled identify issues with the tradeable item property which led to addition of a `tradeable_on_ge` property and `tradeable` (between players) property.
+Also, feel free to contact me (e.g., email) if you wish to discuss contribution before making a pull request.

+## Project License

+The osrsbox-db project is released under the GNU General Public License version 3 as published by the Free Software Foundation.
+You can read the [LICENSE](LICENSE) file for the full license, check the [GNU GPL](https://www.gnu.org/licenses/gpl-3.0.en.html) page for additional information, or check the [tl;drLegal](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3) documentation for the license explained in simple english.
+The GPL license is specified for all source code contained in this project.
+Other content is specified under GPL if not listed in the **Exceptions to GPL** below.

+#### Exceptions to GPL

+Old School RuneScape (OSRS) content and materials are trademarks and copyrights of JaGeX or its licensors.
+All rights reserved.
+OSRSBox, and the osrsbox-db project, is not associated or affiliated with JaGeX or its licensors.

+Additional data to help build this project is sourced from the [OSRS Wiki](https://oldschool.runescape.wiki/).
+This primarily includes item metadata.
+As specified by the [Weird Gloop Copyright](https://meta.weirdgloop.org/w/Meta:Copyrights) page, this content is licensed under CC BY-NC-SA 3.0 - [Attribution-NonCommercial-ShareAlike 3.0 Unported](https://creativecommons.org/licenses/by-nc-sa/3.0/) license.

+## Project Attribution

+The osrsbox-db project is a labour of love.
+I put a huge amount of time and effort into the project, and I want people to use it.
+That is the entire reason for it's existence.
+I am not too fussed about attribution guidelines... but if you want to use the project please adhere to the licenses used.
+Please feel free to link to this repository or my [OSRSBox website](https://www.osrsbox.com/) if you use it in your project - mainly so others can find it, and hopefully use it too!